techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 - [x] incomplete task
 - [ ] completed task

 ## 2.2.
-Compensate PLL phase difference with one USRP
+Compensate for previously measured phase error with one USRP
 - Do not change PLL lock frequency
 - Set $\phi_{tx,configured}$ to the measured phase from 2.1.
 - Measure phase at the receiver again and check if $\phi_{rx,configured}$ approximately zero.